tier2tickets/Knowledge-Base/content/privacy/subaccounts.rst

 - TICKETS: Provides access to PressView Reports.
 - TICKET DASH: Provides access to the Ticket Dashboard.

+After changing permissions, sub-account users may need to log out and log back in to recieve the new access permissions.

 By default sub-accounts can only access the *account overview*, the *help and support* page, and of course everyone is allowed to buy our buttons.

 Notice the configuration button in the top right corner of each page.